 B. Part B, Apply existing Anti-Lock Braking Systems (ABS) requirements to three-wheeled vehicles, paragraph 4.9.1.

 5. The number of category 3-4 and 3-5 vehicles has been growing in many markets.
 If such vehicles were equipped with ABS, without this amendment, there would be no specific requirements for the ABS braking performance in the GTR.
 To provide clear requirements for this vehicle category, requirements for motorcycles (Category 3-3 Vehicles) are used to provide consistency in system perception and performance.
-The current proposal aims to apply to tri-cycles (category 3-5 Vehicles) the existing Anti-Lock Braking Systems (ABS) requirements for Powered Two Wheelers (PTWs).
-Without this amendment, there would be no specific requirements for the ABS braking performance in the GTR.
+The current proposal aims to extend to category 3-2, 3-4 and 3-5 Vehicles the existing Anti-Lock Braking Systems (ABS) requirements for category 3-1 and 3-3 vehicles.
+Without this amendment, there would be no specific requirements for the ABS braking performance these vehicles in the GTR.

 6. The scope extension of the ABS requirements to quadricycles (L6 and L7) vehicles as made in the Regulation No. 78 is not transposed into the GTR due to the absence of definitions for this type of vehicles in (S.R.1) the 1998 Agreement.